Uniformly perfect and hereditarily non uniformly perfect analytic and conformal non-autonomous attractor sets: Definitions and basic facts

+\begin{remark} For the case when the conformal annulus $A \subset \CC$ contains infinity the above lemma can be modified to read as: Any conformal annulus $A \subset \CC$ of sufficiently large modulus contains an essential true annulus $B$ (i.e., $B$ separates the boundary of $A$) with $\mathrm{mod~}A=2\mathrm{mod~}B + O(1)$.
+To see this note that $A$ contains two disjoint essential conformal annuli $A'$ and $A''$ each with half the modulus of $A$, at most one of which, say, $A''$ can contain infinity.
+This can be observed by considering mapping $A$ conformally onto $\mathrm{Ann}(0;1,R)$, and then taking the preimages of $\mathrm{Ann}(0;1,\sqrt{R})$ and $\mathrm{Ann}(0;\sqrt{R},R)$ inside of $A$.
+By applying Lemma~\ref{LemRoundAnn} to $A'$ we can obtain our desired result. \end{remark}

-Often a compact set is shown to be HNUP by showing it satisfies the following stronger property of \emph{pointwise thinness}.
-This is done in several examples in~\cite{SSS,CSS,FalkStankewitz}, and will be done in the proof of Corollary~\ref{Cor}.
+Recall that a compact set $E \subset \C$ is called \textit{hereditarily non uniformly perfect} (HNUP) if no subset of $E$ is uniformly perfect.
+Often a set is shown to be HNUP by showing it satisfies the following stronger property of \emph{pointwise thinness}.
+This is done in several examples in~\cite{SSS}, and will be done in Example~\ref{ExHNUP}.
+Also, certain non-autonomous Julia sets in~\cite{CSS} and in Theorem~\ref{ThmDichotomy} are shown to be HNUP this way (where it is worth noting that the Julia sets constructed are limit sets of conformal NIFS's).

 \begin{definition} A set $E \subset \C$ is \textit{pointwise thin at} $z \in E$ if there exists a sequence of conformal annuli $A_n$ each of which separates $E$, has $z$ in the bounded component of its complement, and such that $\textrm{mod }A_n \to +\infty$ while the Euclidean diameter of $A_n$ tends to zero.
 A set $E \subset \C$ is called \emph{pointwise thin} when it is pointwise thin at each of its points. \end{definition}